gunasantosh/BioCredit/README.md

-# dapp

 # BioGas Data Collection Blockchain App

 ![Project Logo](https://socialify.git.ci/gunasantosh/dapp/image?description=1&font=Bitter&name=1&pattern=Plus&theme=Dark)

 Welcome to the BioGas Data Collection Blockchain App repository!
 This project was developed as part of the Algorand biogas data collection hackathon, aiming to streamline the process of gathering and storing critical biogas data.
-Our dedicated team of three talented developers, Satish, Guna, and Sandeep, has crafted this innovative solution using a stack of cutting-edge technologies.
+Our dedicated team of three talented developers, Satish, Guna, and Sandeep, has crafted this solution using a stack of Web technologies.

 ## Project Overview